Helena Hamerow: Awards and honours

 Hamerow was elected as a Fellow to the Society of Antiquaries of London in May, 1996.
+In 2023, she was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.

-She is a Commissioner of Historic England, a former President of the Society for Medieval Archaeology and Vice-President of the Royal Archaeological Institute.
+She is a commissioner of Historic England, a former president of the Society for Medieval Archaeology and vice-president of the Royal Archaeological Institute.